Well-maintained Connecticut state & local parks offer outdoor fun

 .
 Picnic tables and bathrooms are available.

 Hopeville Pond Campground has 80 camping sites in the woods.
-The season is late April to the end of September 30.
-The recreational field area is open all year round.
+The season is April to September 30.
+The recreational field area is open all year.
 Pets are allowed on leash in picnic areas and on hiking trails; not in campground or on the beach.

-There is a weekend/holiday parking fee and a campsite fee at Hopeville Pond State Park.
+There is a weekend/holiday parking fee and a campsite fee.

 366 Hopyard Road